toml-lang/toml/README.md

 c = 2
 ```

-And defining table out-of-order is valid but discouraged too:
+And defining table out-of-order is valid currenctly but discouraged too:

 ```
 # VALID BUT DISCOURAGED: